 In SaaS, a software provider hosts and delivers a software application, and its underlying infrastructure, to users over the Internet.

-Why Use a Cloud Service Provider (Benefits & Challenges)
+Benefits of a Cloud Service Provider

 The increased market pressure, from competition to consumer demand, has required that businesses look for ways to become more flexible and agile.
 At the same time, cloud platforms have helped spur innovation and create cost efficiencies.

-4. Server’s Operating System Software Patches and Updates
+4. Regular Software Patches and Updates

 7. Unlimited Storage Capacity